whatsyourask/ctf/VulnHub/Warzone: 1/README.md

 	Obfuscated.class

-I used java decompiler to get source code.
+I used java decompiler to get the source code.

 In Main it just encrypts the password with AES from AES source.
 But AES has interesting methods...